smirarab/ASTRAL/astral-tutorial.md

 java -jar astral.4.10.0.jar -i test_data/song_mammals.424.gene.tre -o test_data/song_mammals.tre
 ```

-Here, the main input is just a file that contains all the input gene trees in newick format.
+Here, the main input is just a file that contains all the input gene trees in Newick format.
 The input gene trees are treated as unrooted, whether or not they have a root.
 Note that the output of ASTRAL should also be treated as an unrooted tree.

 The test file that we are providing here is based on the [Song et. al.](http://www.pnas.org/content/109/37/14942.short) dataset of 37 mammalian species and 442 genes.
 We have removed 23 problematic genes (21 mislabeled genes and 2 genes we classified as outliers) and we have also re-estimated gene trees using RAxML on the alignments that authors of that paper kindly provided to us.

-Some points regarding the input file are worth mentioning upfront:
+Some points regarding the input file are worth mentioning:

 **Polytomies**: The input gene trees can have polytomies (unresolved branches) since [version 4.6.0](CHANGELOG.md).